European telco revenues drop as price wars heat up

-FRANKFURT/MADRID (Reuters) - Three of Europe’s biggest telecom operators reported lower revenues on Wednesday, blaming the weak European economy and stiff regulation while seeing some bright spots in markets abroad.
+FRANKFURT/MADRID (Reuters) - Two of Europe’s biggest telecom operators reported lower revenues on Wednesday, blaming the weak European economy and stiff regulation while seeing some bright spots in markets abroad.

-The figures from Spain’s Telefonica SA (TEF.MC), Deutsche Telekom AG (DTEGn.DE) and Telecom Italia (TLIT.MI) chimed with recent statements from peers such as France Telecom FTE.PA, Swisscom SCMN.VX and KPN (KPN.AS) as European operators struggle with an overcrowded market, tough regulations and recession.
+The figures from Spain’s Telefonica SA (TEF.MC) and Deutsche Telekom AG (DTEGn.DE) chimed with recent statements from peers such as France Telecom FTE.PA, Swisscom SCMN.VX and KPN (KPN.AS) as European operators struggle with an overcrowded market, tough regulations and recession.

 They complain such pressures are hampering their ability to invest in faster networks, important for future growth.